Uber to list New York City yellow taxis in app

 Shares in Uber rose on the news.

 But Bhairavi Desai, executive director of the New York Taxi Workers Alliance, said Uber should not make the mistake of thinking that this means its fights with drivers in New York are over.
+She said Uber typically pay about 15% less than what a driver could earn running the meter under regulated yellow taxi fares.

 "The companies that tore up this industry need this more than the drivers do," said Ms Desai.
 "The fare structure that is not enough for Uber drivers is also not going to be enough for yellow cab drivers."